 Literacy at Shaftesbury School is a whole-school affair, as every member of staff is committed to improving the standard of reading and writing across departments.
 Strong collaborative links between subject departments and the Resources Centre ensure that Literacy is promoted through the school.
 In addition, a variety of initiatives designed to raise literacy levels are in place:

-Students in Years 7, 8 and 9 have one Literacy lesson per week.
+Students in Years 7, 8 and 9 have one Literacy lesson per fortnight.
 In these lessons, we challenge students to improve and increase the range of their reading, and encourage them to:

 - develop their ability to read aloud with confidence, taking note of sentence structure and punctuation to increase fluency and expression.